Have you struggled most of your life to communicate clearly with the people around you?

 Are you having trouble swallowing because of a health condition?

-Did you recently move to the DC area, and are finding your accent makes it difficult for people to understand you?
+Did you recently move to the DC area, and your accent makes it difficult for people to understand you?

 Have you or a loved one recently suffered through a stroke, traumatic brain injury, or another event that’s impeded your ability to communicate?